mailcow/mailcow-dockerized-docs/docs/u_e-dovecot-expunge.md

 ```

 The job controller just need access to the docker control socket to be able to emulate the behavior of "exec".
 Then we add a few label to our dovecot-container to activate the job scheduler and tell him in a cron compatible scheduling format when to run.
 If you struggle with that schedule string you can use [crontab guru](https://crontab.guru/).
-This docker-compose.override.yml deletes all mails older then 2 weeks every day at 4 am.
+This docker-compose.override.yml deletes all mails older then 2 weeks from the "Junk" folder every day at 4 am.
 To see if things ran proper, you can not only see in your mailbox but also check Ofelia's docker log if it looks something like this:

 ```
 common.go:124 ▶ NOTICE [Job "dovecot-expunge-trash" (8759567efa66)] Started - doveadm expunge -A mailbox 'Junk' savedbefore 2w,